x-sushant-x/Zorvex/README.md

 # Zorvex

+❗ <b>Currently Under Development.
+Do not use before official release.</b>

 Zorvex is a comprehensive platform designed to streamline service registration, effortless discovery, and intelligent load balancing for microservices in complex architectures.

 <img src="https://github.com/sushant102004/Zorvex/blob/main/Zorvex%20Architecture.jpg"/>